borrean/PoVTask/readme.md

 Essentials:
 DriverFactory where driver is defined.
 Testng file - Base tests file where driver star and teardown have been defined.

+TestUtilitie - Added extent reports library for reports that are generated as an HTML file

 Tests:
 Classes with tests with each test being in a seperate class.